-So you’ve enthusiastically started growing your garden and very much excited to see its outcome in a few weeks or so.
+So you’ve enthusiastically started growing your garden and are very much excited to see its outcome in a few weeks or so.
 Keep your plants healthy and have a pest-free garden with these four tips:

 Have A Pest-Free Garden With These Tips

 Keep your garden healthy by keeping them pest-free, here are four tips you need to know.

 Water your plants in the morning.